KML Style Range & Display Order

 5. Read in Monitoring Location Addresses

-We have a facility monitoring dataset that is monitored by the Environment Protection Agency (EPA).
-We will randomly generate pollution levels for these sites and then we will use this information to create a 3D visualization of pollution levels.
+We have a facility monitoring dataset that is monitored by the Environmental Protection Agency (EPA).
+We will randomly generate pollution levels for these sites and then use this information to create a 3D visualization of the pollution levels.

 Add an OGC GML reader to the canvas and browse to the EPAMonitoredFacilities.gml dataset, then click OK.

-In the Select Feature Types dialog, unselect all feature types except HouseAddress, then click the ellipsis next to Add to writers, and select “Pollution [OGCKML]”, this will also add a writer feature type for HouseAddress.
-After adding the reader, remove the connection line between the HouseAddress reader and writer feature types, as we will add it back in later.
+In the Select Feature Types dialog, unselect all feature types except HouseAddress, then click the ellipsis next to Add to writers, and select “Pollution [OGCKML]”.
+This will also add a writer feature type for HouseAddress.
+After adding the reader, remove the connection line between the HouseAddress reader and writer feature types, as we will re-add it later.

 6. Generate Pollution Levels